 It should also be pointed out that uncertainty may come in the form of ignorance.
-When trading a particular market, the more you know about that market, the less uncertainty there will be.
-Placing a wide range of trades across a lot of very different markets will inevitably spread your knowledge and research precariously thin.
-For example, if you are using our CFD trading service to simultaneously gain exposure to the South Africa 40 Cash, the euro versus dollar exchange rate, the price of coffee and the price of oil, it is unlikely that you will be able to satisfactorily keep tabs on the assorted economic indicators and specific pieces of news which will be affecting the price of each underlying market.
-This increases the chance of being caught out by an unexpected price movement that you may otherwise have been aware of had you been concentrating on just one market.
+When betting on a particular market, the more you know about that market, the less uncertainty there will be.
+Placing a wide range of spread bets across a lot of very different markets will inevitably spread your knowledge and research precariously thin.

+For example, if you are betting simultaneously on the FTSE 100, US T-bonds, the price of coffee and the price of oil, it is unlikely that you will be able to satisfactorily keep tabs on the assorted economic indicators and specific pieces of news which will be affecting the price of each market.
+This increases the chance of being caught out by an unexpected price movement that you might otherwise have been aware of had you been concentrating on the one market.